Guilty pleasure (noun)

 That’s according to everyone’s favourite recyclopaedia, Wikipedia.

-We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to each person’s own standards and what we think society expects of us.
+We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to our own standards and those of the peeps around us.

-I would describe my own standards as ‘above average yet prone to significant fluctuation’ and as a 35 year old gay white man, what society expect of me varies depending on who you ask.
+My own standards are ‘above average yet prone to significant fluctuation’ and as a 35 year old gay white man, what society expect of me varies depending on who you ask.
 As a result, my list of guilty pleasures is a loooong one.
 I’m a living indulgent example of Wikipedia’s definition across all three categories (and more).
 Case(s) in point, as follows.

 Exhibit A: TV shows.
 I once watched two whole seasons of Dance Moms in one weekend.
 It was an extended four day weekend over Easter, sure, but a gluttonous achievement in TV nonetheless